a-s-t-e-y-a/obsidian_vault_backup/1-RoughNotes/LINUX_NETWORKING/networking through linux.md

-This guide gonna help you to understand what is networking ? how networking works ? how can you learn networking
+This guide is going to help you understand what networking is, how networking works, and how you can learn networking.

-disclaimer :
-i am learning networking concept so i am also a beginner so treat me like that you can take this guide as documentation of my journey to learn networking rather than focuses on the top command used in linux i am going to deep dive into this
+**Disclaimer:** I am learning networking concepts, so I am also a beginner.
+Treat me like one.
+You can take this guide as documentation of my journey to learn networking.
+Rather than focusing on the top commands used in Linux, I am going to deep dive into this topic.

-let's start ....
+Just don't clear examp

+Let's start.

-### what is osi model
+### What is the OSI Model?

-osi model are pretty basic with 7 layers of networks but in real world now we are using TCP/IP model which has only 4 layers
+The OSI model is pretty basic with 7 layers of networks, but in the real world, we are now using the TCP/IP model, which has only 4 layers:

 - Application layer
 - Transport layer
 - Internet layer
 - Network layer

-for more you can go and search about models ....
+For more information, you can go and search about these models.

-what i am particular interested about is how networking implemented in kernel level how can i leverage that
+What I am particularly interested in is how networking is implemented at the kernel level and how I can leverage that.

+I am going to follow linux labs --- https://linux-kernel-labs.github.io/refs/heads/master/labs/networking.html